Acknowledgements: Selene Gil and Carla Illa.

 In addition, on the Thematic tours section, you can explore the collection based on topics such as fashion, food, jewelry, etc.

 The MEV is a reference museum of medieval art.
-On its website, you can explore the collection in different ways: browsing a selection of masterpieces, visiting the Museum in 45 minutes section or doing the Virtual tour 360º through the rooms.
+On its website, you can explore the collection in different ways: browsing a selection of masterpieces, using the search engine or doing the Virtual tour 360º through the rooms.

 On My Mev section, you can create your own selections and itineraries.